-20Although Head, Mayer and Thoenig (2014) argue that the log-normal distribution provides a better description of the empirical distribution of firm sales, they also find a considerable overlap with the Pareto distribution, a result echoed in Mrazova, Neary and Parenti (2015).
+$^{20}$ Although Head et al. (2014) argue that the log-normal distribution provides a better description of the empirical distribution of firm sales, they also find a considerable overlap with the Pareto distribution, a result echoed in Mrazova et al. (2015).

-21A positive minimum, even if arbitrarily small, simplifies the analysis by ruling out the case of a degenerate distribution.
+&lt;sup>21 A positive minimum, even if arbitrarily small, simplifies the analysis by ruling out the case of a degenerate distribution.